amoskyalo/material-UI-CLI/README.md

 ### 1. 🦾 Create new project.

-To initialize a new project, first navigate to the folder you want to initialize the project, then:
+To initialize a new project, first, navigate to the desired folder, then:

 ```sh
 mui-cli project-init [options]
 ```

-The following options can be passed to the initialization command:
+The available options for the initialization command are:

 | Option | Description |
 | --- | --- |
 | name `(required)` | Your project name |
 | --all `(optional)` | Install all components flag |

-This command will initialize a new React app using your default package manager, which will be auto-detected, eliminating the need for manual configuration.
+This command will create a new React app using your default package manager, which it automatically detects, thus removing the need for manual configuration.

-If you include the `--all` flag, [all popular Material UI](https://github.com/amoskyalo/material-UI-CLI) components will be scaffolded into your project.
-Otherwise, it will prompt you to select the components you wish to include.
+Including the `--all` flag will scaffold all [supported Material UI components](https://github.com/amoskyalo/material-UI-CLI?tab=readme-ov-file#-popular-mui-components) into your project.
+Otherwise, you will be prompted to select the components you wish to include.

 If everything proceeded smoothly, you'll receive a confirmation message indicating that your project setup is complete.
 Navigate to the project directory and execute the start script command.
 If you followed the procedure correctly, your project will initiate at `localhost:3000`, and the default landing page shown below will be displayed: